2020 IRONMAN 70.3 São Paulo Rules

 1.6.2.
-Athletes who register after march 6th, 2020 withdrawing on or before August 6th, 2020 will receive a refund of half the registration fee.
-Requests must be done through firstname.lastname@example.org.
+Athletes who register after March 6th, 2020 withdrawing on or before August 6th, 2020 will receive a refund for half of the registration fee.
+Requests must be made through the following email firstname.lastname@example.org.
 After August 6th, 2020, there will be no refunds, under any circumstances.

 1.6.3.
 The convenience fee is not refundable.